Server Rules

 Stay In Character

 Do not break character.
-If there is a rule break or bug, report it in Discord/ticket system after the scene concludes.
+If there is a rule break or bug, report it through designated channels after the scene concludes (see Staff Communication and Case Handling).
 Do not pause RP to complain.

 Metagaming